aayushkothari11/Pokemon/README.md

 Here are the results - https://github.com/aayushkothari11/Pokemon/blob/master/Pokemon_small.ipynb
 <br><br>

-Then I tried Trasnfer Learning on VGG16 model pretrained on imagenet dataset and the results are -
+Then I tried Transfer Learning on VGG16 model pretrained on imagenet dataset and the results are -
 <br>
 With the entire datase - https://github.com/aayushkothari11/Pokemon/blob/master/pokemon_transferLearning.ipynb
 <br>